csandman/chakra-react-select/README.md

 );
 ```

-If you have any other requests for Chakra-like features that could be added, or problems with the current features, [please submit an issue](https://github.com/csandman/chakra-react-select/issues/new/choose)!
+If you have any other requests for Chakra-like features that could be added, or problems with the current features, [please start a discussion](https://github.com/csandman/chakra-react-select/discussions/categories/ideas)!

 ## Styling